bvantuan/parseme-utilities/st-organizers/release-preparation/README.md

-This directory contains scripts unsed to prepare the PARSEME corpora releases in versions 1.1 and 1.2.
+This directory contains scripts used to prepare the PARSEME corpora releases in versions 1.1 and 1.2.

 * `splitTrainTestDev.py` splits the whole corpus into TRAIN/DEV/TEST subcorpora depending on the size of the total corpus
   * if less than 550 VMWEs are annotated, TEST will contain 10% of the corpus (randomly selected), TRAIN the remaining 90% and no DEV is created